NewFuture/my-stickers/web/src/markdown/terms.md

 (including access) of the data is compliant with applicable laws and agreements.
 Any copyright violations reported to us will be notified to the User.

-**That users will be solely responsible for the data shared using the Customer Stickers app and Microsoft Teams is not responsible for any issues related to data uploaded by customers**.
+**That users will be solely responsible for the data shared using the Customer Stickers Extension, and Microsoft Teams is not responsible for any issues related to data uploaded by customers**.

 ### Privacy